dylanyng/Migraine-Manager/README.md

 - ✅ Data visualization features to help users better understand their migraine patterns and trends over time
 - ✅ Retrieval of weather data using an API to keep track of weather conditions associated with migraine attacks for
 - 🔲 Google OAuth
-- 🔲 A calendar view to help users see patterns in episodes and keep track of medication
 - 🔲 CSV data exporting
 - 🔲 A reminder system for logging migraines and preventative medication
+- 🔲 A calendar view to help users see patterns in episodes and keep track of medication

 ## 📝 Lessons Learned:

 - Simplifying data entry and providing clear, actionable insights is crucial for user engagement.
-- Handling date and time data across different timezones presented unique challenges, emphasizing the importance of consistent data handling and display.
-- Implementing secure user authentication and data privacy measures is paramount when dealing with personal health information.
 - The value of modular code architecture in facilitating easier updates and maintenance of the application.
 - The power of CSS frameworks like Tailwind in rapidly developing a consistent and responsive UI.

 Building Migraine Manager reinforced the idea that technology can have a meaningful impact on people's daily lives, especially in managing health conditions.
-It has been rewarding to create a tool that can potentially improve the quality of life for those dealing with migraines.
+It has been rewarding to create a tool that can improve the quality of life for those dealing with migraines.

 ---